 As above, if you have two or fewer legendaries, you’re generally going to be fine.
 Once you get more and are able to mix-and-match for your builds, that’s when you want to care about this sort of stuff.

-Sal’salabim’s Lost Tunic and Jewel of the Lost Abbey are both universally useful and powerful legendaries.
-Any time you wear these suckers, you’re in a very strong place, defensively.
-Sal’salabim also has the added bonus of extra damage, to boot.
+Jewel of the Lost Abbey is a universally useful and powerful legendary.
+Any time you wear the thing, you’re in a very strong place, defensively.

 Anvil-Hardened Wristwraps is another strong legendary, but it truly sees its max potential when doing Mythic+ content, where you consistently have a lot of enemies attacking you at once, drastically increasing the amount of dodges we get, therefore cooldown reduction on our Brews.
 Note that this also includes Fortifying Brew and Black Ox Brew.

 Fundamental Observation is a bit more niche than the above.
 What it does is extremely powerful.
 It basically makes Zen Meditation into a stronger Shield Wall, with a significantly lower cooldown.
 If you are doing content where you need that additional cooldown, this is very powerful.
 Otherwise, it’s nice to have.

 Soul of the Grandmaster is a solid defensive legendary for pretty much all content, but it can be outshone by some of the others.
 It’s not awful to have, but there is better.

 Archimonde’s Hatred Reborn‘s strong on-use defensive capacity combined with the powerful capacity for a single-target nuke make this trinket a fairly solid, well-rounded legendary.
 Not as amazing as some of the other legendaries where you tend to have access to their effects far more often, but Archimonde’s is a pretty decent trinket to get for pretty much anything you could do.